Biomedical sciences: Online master’s degree

 See more about tuition and fees.

-Graduate students may receive several types of financial aid, including loans, grants, scholarships, assistantships and fellowships.
+Graduate students may receive several types of financial aid, including loans, grants and scholarships.

 3 out of 4 MU graduate students receive some form of financial aid.
 Financial aid is contingent upon eligibility.